 A publication appearing on a regular basis.
 May include articles, stories, and other writings.
 Examples include magazines, journals, and bulletins.
-Search electronic periodicals available at Brown here.
+Search electronic periodicals available at Brown.

 Using another's ideas or work without assigning credit.
 May be intentional or unintentional.
-For more information, see Plagiarism and the Academic Code.
+For more information, see our guide on plagiarism.